-The Committee are requested to note:
+GMCA is requested to:

-- 1. The content of the consultation and how it relates to Greater Manchester's ambitions for rail; and - 2.
-The outline GMCA consultation response, and the proposed approach for finalising the response.
+- 1. Note the content of the consultation and how it relates to Greater Manchester's ambitions for rail; - 2.
+Endorse the outline GMCA response to the consultation, and the proposed approach for developing the response further; and - 3.
+Delegate authority to the Group Chief Executive to finalise and submit a response to the consultation, in consultation with the GM Mayor.